CEA-LIST/Moirai/NOTES.md

 causal predecessors, not its concurrent operations.
 Consequently, an "add" operation is never impacted by a concurrent "remove".

-The library supports the composition and combination of CRDTs to create complex data types.
+The framework supports the composition and combination of CRDTs to create complex data types.
 These nested data types naturally form a tree structure.
-Thus, the library can be viewed as a tree of event graphs, where operations at upper nodes can affect lower nodes.
+Thus, the framework can be viewed as a tree of event graphs, where operations at upper nodes can affect lower nodes.

 Consider an "Update-Wins Map" (UWMap) where adding a key-value pair takes